(CNN) — Think you can handle a 340-meter-high, open-air glass walkway? How about one with no guard rail?

-It joins an adrenaline-inducing roll call of platforms around the world offering spectacular views.
+Shanghai Skywalk is among the latest daredevil challenges for fear-free travelers.
+It joins an adrenaline-inducing roll call of destinations around the world offering spectacular views:

 1. Shanghai Skywalk (China)